adumont/AlexForth6809/docs/day02/README.md

 805F  8028                FDB do_SEMI
 ```

-Indeed, both are just lists of addresses to the CFA (Code Field Address) of words (with the exception of JMP do_COLON).
+Indeed, both are just lists of addresses to the CFA (Code Field Address) of words (with the exception of the `JMP do_COLON`).

-Let's remember first our example from Day 1, especially how the `IP` FORTH register (in our `Y` CPU register) is a pointer to the address of the code to be run (the code of our primitive words).
+Let's remember first our example from [Day 1](../day01/README.md), especially how the `IP` FORTH register (in our `Y` CPU register) is a pointer to the address of the code to be run (the code of our primitive words).
 Remember how `NEXT` would jump to the code address pointed to by `IP` and advance it by 2 (to end up pointing to the next word's address).

-In day 1 we also used the word *thread* for our program. `IP` is a pointer that helps the Inner Interpreter keep track of where we are in the thread.
+In Day 1 we also used the word *thread* for our program. `IP` is a pointer that helps the Inner Interpreter keep track of where we are in the thread.

 In this case, we expect the inner interpreter to: